Traditional Icelandic langspil and fidla (fiðla)

 The instrument has a rather unusual system of wooden frets that merits detailed investigation.
 Being a very old and delicate instrument, it is too risky to tune it up with modern wire strings.

-Now, another langspil pal Örn Magnússon has had a copy made and we are looking forward to exploring what the instrument can do.
+Now, another langspil pal Örn Magnússon has had this copy made and we are looking forward to exploring what the instrument can do.